benjamin-robertson/migrate_node_to_another_primary/README.md

 **Note:** Either targets or fact_name/fact_value must be specified.
 Cannot specify both.

-To specific a trusted fact, use `trusted.extensions.pp_role` etc
+To specific a trusted fact, use fact_name = `trusted.extensions.pp_role`.

 ## Limitations

 Verified with the following OS\Primary combinations.
 Expected to work for all Windows 2016 or later, Enterprise Linux, Debian, Ubuntu versions.
 Expected to work with all modern Puppet Enterprise releases.

 Puppet Enterprise